dmoneyUK/rate-calculator-system/ReadMe.md

+# Introduction
+This is a springboot command-line application to calculate loan interest.

 # Build Environment
 * jdk 1.8.0_152-b16
 * maven 3.3.9

-# Introduction
-This is a springboot command application.

 # Assumptions
 * A loan/quote can be built from multiple offers